open-telemetry/opentelemetry-specification/specification/metrics/sdk_exporters/stdout.md

 [`OTEL_METRICS_EXPORTER` environment variable](../../sdk-environment-variables.md#exporter-selection)),
-by default the exporter MUST be paired with a [periodic exporting MetricReader](../sdk.md#periodic-exporting-metricreader) with a default `exportIntervalMilliseconds` of 10000 and `exportTimeoutMilliseconds` of 5000.
+by default the exporter MUST be paired with a [periodic exporting MetricReader](../sdk.md#periodic-exporting-metricreader) with a default `exportIntervalMilliseconds` of 10000.

 [OpenTelemetry SDK](../../overview.md#sdk) authors MAY choose the best idiomatic name for their language.
 For example, ConsoleExporter, StdoutExporter,